 Updated 27/05/2019

 Wind forward many moths later and my tug was finished as per the plans.
 And, by some strange miracle I have pics of her.
 She carried the moniker “Dildo” and I am not even going to try explain it.
 She also flew a small red flag with “Enjoy your pizza” on it, just another quirk that I added.

-Unfortunately the speed control was a major bugbear and charging arrangements for the motorbike batteries was less that idea.
+Unfortunately the speed control was a major bugbear and charging arrangements for the motorbike batteries were less than ideal.
 The big motor drew a lot of current and the bike battery worked well enough.
 The hull was buoyant enough that I ended up adding extra lead ballast in it to bring down the draught.
 I also managed to score 10 model truck tyres that I wired as fenders along the rubbing strake, and later on I added a small crane, zodiac, electric searchlights, internal lights and navigation lights.
 I was proud of my tug, she was awesome.

-I also bought a small centre island container ship that could be converted into a superstructure aft configuration and I think she was made by Billing.
+I also bought a small centre island container ship that could be converted into a superstructure aft configuration made by Graupner under the unlikely name of Neptun.
 She too was radio controlled and was very fast on the water, too fast in fact and she really had to be reigned in or she would try to imitate a speedboat.
 Her motor was much smaller and more efficient and I had better battery life with her, although the limitation of both boats was the life of the penlights that were used in the radio receiver (4) and transmitter (8); back then rechargeable batteries were not as readily available as they are now.

 Of course back then I was living close to a large body of water, albeit a very polluted body of water, so could put a boat under my arm and head out for a quick sail.
 When I moved from Homestead Park in 1985 I no longer had anywhere to sail my boats and of course not having a car meant that their days of sailing had come to an end, I used the tug once or twice when I was involved with the disastrous attempt at restoring the models ships at Santarama, Alas the person in charge was more of a hindrance than anything else so that all came to nought.
 Interestingly enough Santarama had a number of radio controlled ships that were probably in operation when the place opened, but they had been laid up and became scrap.